-Setting this selector to "0" permits the registration of station ID for Austrian and Czech models.
+Setting this selector to "0" permits the registration of station ID for the models set Austria and Czech in EEPROM Customizing (Function Code 74).

 • Selectors 7 and 8: Tone sound monitoring

 These selectors set monitoring specifications of the tone sound inputted from the line.